taylorsw04/FluidFramework/packages/dds/tree/docs/feature list.md

 > Pending

-This milestone enables a more complex and semantic form of undo/redo.
+This feature enables a more complex and semantic form of undo/redo.
 Under this design, undo modifies the document in a way which both inverts the effect of a given change and adjusts the effect of that change on changes which came after it.
 For example, retroactively undoing a deletion would also apply edits to the deleted content which had previously failed due to their target being deleted.
 Retroactively undoing an edit might also cause the undoing of later transactions which would not have been valid if the original edit had not been made.